Disk space on Linux can be expanded by adding a new LUN or resizing an existing LUN on the system.

 for device_name in sdb sdc sdd sde; do echo 1 > /sys/block/$device_name/device/rescan; done

-4) After re-scan the LUN, check that the multipath device shows additional space using the lsblk command.
+After re-scan the LUN, check if the multipath device shows additional space using the lsblk command.

 multipathd -k'resize map [MPIO_MAP_NAME]'